Living on the edge: Phase transitions in convex programs with random data: Abstract

 This paper provides the first rigorous analysis that explains why phase transitions are ubiquitous in random convex optimization problems.
 It also describes tools for making reliable predictions about the quantitative aspects of the transition, including the location and the width of the transition region.
 These techniques apply to regularized linear inverse problems with random measurements, to demixing problems under a random incoherence model, and also to cone programs with random affine constraints.

-These applications depend on foundational research in conic geometry.
-This paper introduces a new summary parameter, called the statistical dimension, that canonically extends the dimension of a linear subspace to the class of convex cones.
-The main technical result demonstrates that the sequence of conic intrinsic volumes of a convex cone concentrates sharply near the statistical dimension.
-This fact leads to an approximate version of the conic kinematic formula that gives bounds on the probability that a randomly oriented cone shares a ray with a fixed cone.
+The applied results depend on foundational research in conic geometry.
+This paper introduces a summary parameter, called the statistical dimension, that canonically extends the dimension of a linear subspace to the class of convex cones.
+The main technical result demonstrates that the sequence of intrinsic volumes of a convex cone concentrates sharply around the statistical dimension.
+This fact leads to accurate bounds on the probability that a randomly rotated cone shares a ray with a fixed cone.